georgemilosh/Climate-Learning/README.md

 # [Climate-Learning](https://github.com/georgemilosh/Climate-Learning) repo

-## Data Analysis
+## Extreme events in climate

-This repository includes various routines used to analyze various climate models and reanalysis.
+This repository includes various routines used to analyze extreme events in climate models and reanalysis.

-The functions and classes we define can be used for estimation of heat wave occurances
+Below we show a composite conditioned on heatwaves in Scandinavia modelled by CESM (1000 years of data):

 ![Heat waves in Scandinavia modelled by CESM](/CESM/Images/Scandinavia_3.5.png)

-## Rare events
+## Predicting/estimating rare events:
-We are interested in predicting rare events such as heat waves or cold spells etc. We use climate models because the data is scarce and we are interested in large scale long duration events
+We are interested in predicting rare events such as heatwaves or cold spells etc.

 ## Machine Learning
-We use neural networks to compute committor functions.
+We use neural networks to compute *committor functions*, conditional probability of occurence of such events.
 Computations are performed on the cluster [Centre Blaise Pascal](https://www.cbp.ens-lyon.fr/doku.php) at ENS de Lyon

 <!-- ## Rare event algorithm